irrdnet/irrd/docs/admins/configuration.rst

 `this example from the logging cookbook`_.

 Changes to ``log.logging_config_path`` take effect after a full IRRd restart.
 Errors in the logging config may prevent IRRd from starting.
-Any errors will be printed to the console.
+Any such errors will be printed to the console.

 .. _Python documentation for logging: https://docs.python.org/3/library/logging.config.html#logging-config-dictschema
 .. _this example from the logging cookbook: https://docs.python.org/3/howto/logging-cookbook.html#an-example-dictionary-based-configuration